 You may want to consider the Growth & Income Fund (GIF), US$ Income Fund or the suite of Retirement Funds from the UTC.
 These growth funds seek to build your assets over time.

 If however you are thinking of a shorter time- period to invest, TT$ Income Fund is the fund for you.

-If you’re also concerned about safety and access to your money, the Money Market Fund may be a good choice.
-They
+If you’re also concerned about safety and access to your money, the US$ Income Fund may be a good choice.

 “There is no such thing as the “right” investment - only investments that are right for you.

 In your mind, list the reasons why you’re considering investing.